RED FOX

 HABITAT & RANGE

-The red fox can be found in most of the United States and Canada, except for the far north in Canada and Alaska and much of the western U.S. and Hawaii.
+The Red fox can be found in most of the United States and Canada, except for the far north in Canada and Alaska and much of the western U.S. and Hawaii.
 The red fox is found throughout New Hampshire.
 The red fox is also found in Europe and Asia and it has been introduced to Australia.

 BEHAVIOR AND COMMUNICATION